Abbasid Caliphate: Technology

+Society

+Arabization

+While the Abbasids originally gained power by exploiting the social inequalities against non-Arabs in the Umayyad Empire, during Abbasid rule the empire rapidly Arabized, particularly in the Fertile Crescent region (namely Mesopotamia and the Levant) as had begun under Umayyad rule.
+As knowledge was shared in the Arabic language throughout the empire, many people from different nationalities and religions began to speak Arabic in their everyday lives.
+Resources from other languages began to be translated into Arabic, and a unique Islamic identity began to form that fused previous cultures with Arab culture, creating a level of civilization and knowledge that was considered a marvel in Europe at the time.

 Status of women

 In contrast to the earlier era, women in Abbasid society were absent from all arenas of the community's central affairs.
-While their Muslim forbears led men into battle, started rebellions, and played an active role in community life, as demonstrated in the Hadith literature, Abbasid women were ideally kept in seclusion.
+While their Muslim forebears led men into battle, started rebellions, and played an active role in community life, as demonstrated in the Hadith literature, Abbasid women were ideally kept in seclusion.
 Conquests had brought enormous wealth and large numbers of slaves to the Muslim elite.
 The majority of the slaves were women and children, many of whom had been dependents or harem-members of the defeated Sassanian upper classes.
 In the wake of the conquests an elite man could potentially own a thousand slaves, and ordinary soldiers could have ten people serving them.

 It was narrated from Ibn Abbas that Muhammad said:

 Even so, slave courtesans (qiyans and jawaris) and princesses produced prestigious and important poetry.
 Enough survives to give us access to women's historical experiences, and reveals some vivacious and powerful figures, such as the Sufi mystic Raabi'a al-Adwiyya (714–801 CE), the princess and poet 'Ulayya bint al-Mahdi (777–825 CE), and the singing-girls Shāriyah (c.
 815–870 CE), Fadl Ashsha'ira (d.
 871 CE) and Arib al-Ma'muniyya (797–890 CE).

 Each wife in the Abbasid harem had an additional home or flat, with her own enslaved staff of eunuchs and maidservants.
 When a concubine gave birth to a son, she was elevated in rank to umm walad and also received apartments and (slave) servants as a gift.